mattcossins-arm/Arm-Developer-Labs-Staging/Projects/Projects/Academic-Trends-Dashboard.md

 ---
+title: "Design a Dashboard that Tracks the Progression of Academic Papers on Computer Science Over Time"
 subjects:
     - "Web"
     - "Databases"
 ---

-# Design a Dashboard that Tracks the Progression of Academic Papers on Computer Science Over Time

 ![dashboard](./images/dashboard.png)